hungryram/antoniomatier/content/marketing.md

 +++
 meta_description = "We take the marketing of your prize possession very seriously!
-It is our responsibility to ensure your home is marketed not only to your local geographic market, but to the world. " title = "Marketing" title_tag = "Marketing and Syndication - Lifestyle California" [menu.main] parent = "Client Relations" weight = 2
+It is our responsibility to ensure your home is marketed not only to your local geographic market, but to the world. " title = "Marketing" title_tag = "Marketing and Syndication - Lifestyle Global Properties" [menu.main] parent = "Client Relations" weight = 2